Exposition Review is currently closed for submissions for our annual issue. Our submission period runs from

 Wondering what to submit to us?
 We like to be surprised; we like writing that transports us with strong voices and a sense of place.
 We like work that’s thoughtful and cathartic, work that embraces conflict and isn’t afraid to take risks.
 We love pieces that blur the boundaries of genre.
 To get a better idea of what we look for in submissions, please read our previous issues.

 Annual Issue Submissions:

 Every issue has a theme from which writers and artists can draw inspiration.
 We encourage those who submit to think outside the box; we look for stories that fit the theme yet make us think about it in different ways; we want work that satisfies and challenges traditional forms of storytelling.

-The theme for our 2017 annual issue is “Surface.”
+The theme for our 2018 annual issue is “Orbit.”